1. Product Overview and Positioning

 7. Technical Advantages and Compliance Notice

-Outstanding Compatibility: Supports nearly all major HLS and DASH streaming sites worldwide.
+Outstanding Compatibility: It just works with almost all the major HLS and DASH streaming sites you'll run into, from all over the world.

 Efficiency & Stability: Multi-thread downloading, resume, fast merging, and high completion rate.

-Compliance Reminder: For personal study, backup, and fair use only—users are responsible for local regulations.
-StreamFab strictly opposes piracy and prohibits commercial or illegal redistribution.
+Compliance Reminder: This is for your own personal study, backup, and fair use.
+That's it.
+You are responsible for following your local rules.
+StreamFab is totally against piracy and doesn't want you to use this for commercial or illegal sharing.

 8. Frequently Asked Questions (FAQ)